This is the multi-page printable view of this section. Click here to print.

 • High Fidelity detections: we selectively enable and enrich valuable event IDs (e.g process creation, network connections, registry modification etc) aligned with the MITRE ATT&CK framework.

-• Consistency across environments: ensures standardized event coverage across deployment.
+• Consistency across environments: ensures standardized event coverage across deployments.

 • Ongoing Tuning: we regularly update the configuration to reflect emerging attacker techniques, new ATT&CK mappings and lessons learned.